-Organizational Equity Committee

-In 2021, AADPRT hired the Eikenberg Institute to assess racial equity and transparency within AADPRT.
+4. Collaborate with various committees listed above to identify mentorship needs 5.
+Collaborate with Ginsberg and IMG Awards programs that utilize mentors for specific projects 6.
+Update Mentorship website annually Neuroscience Education Committee This committee's role is to create and disseminate shared resources and pedagogical approaches that will help train psychiatrists to integrate a modern neuroscience perspective into every facet of their clinical work.
+OPDA Liaison Liaison to OPDA (Organization of Program Director Associations) Organizational Equity Committee Background In 2021, AADPRT hired the Eikenberg Institute to assess racial equity and transparency within AADPRT.
 Based on extensive interviews with a cross-section of members through seven focus groups, a comprehensive report was issued with multiple recommendations.
-In response to a key recommendation to develop a strategy for responding to concerns about lack of transparency and equity throughout the organization, we proposed and approved the Organizational Equity Committee.

-The Committee's charge is to identify and recommend ways to increase diversity, openness, fairness, transparency, equity, and inclusion within the organization.
-The committee also considers how AADPRT can better support our members in their home institutions and organizations.
+In response to a key recommendation to develop a strategy for responding to concerns about lack of transparency and equity throughout the organization, we proposed and approved the Committee for Organizational Equity.
+Purpose The Committee's charge is to identify and recommend ways to increase diversity, openness, fairness, transparency, equity, and inclusion within the organization.
+The Committee will also consider how AADPRT can better support our members in their home institutions and organizations.
+Tasks 1.
+Review existing policies, procedures, and bylaws.

-- 1. Review existing policies, procedures, and bylaws - 2.
-Provide recommendations for aligning procedures for the selection of representatives (e.g., committee chairs, caucus chairs, regional representatives) - 3.
-Provide recommendations for a more transparent and equitable process for selecting the Program Chair - 4.
-Re-evaluate the leadership track - 5.
-Guide the Steering Committee and Executive Council (EC) in developing a 5-year comprehensive equity strategic plan - 6.
-Develop accountability measures and methods (e.g., demographic composition of organizational units, transparency of organizational processes and procedures, etc.) to stated goals and objectives for internal and external oversight of AADPRT's diversity, equity and inclusion efforts - 7.
-Strategize how to better support AADPRT members in their home institutions and organizations around issues of diversity, equity and inclusion - 8.
-Liaise with the Justice, Equity, Diversity, and Inclusion (J.E.D.I.) and IMG Committees - 9.
-Annually liaise with AADPRT Consultant Dr. Kenneth Hardy. - 10.
-Serve on the EC to provide regular progress reports
+2. Provide recommendations for aligning procedures for the selection of representatives (eg: committee chairs, caucus chairs, regional representatives).
+3. Provide recommendations for a more transparent and equitable process for selecting the Program Chair.
+4. Re-evaluate the leadership track.

+5. Guide the Steering Committee and Executive Council in developing a 5-year comprehensive equity strategic plan.
+6. Develop accountability measures and methods (e.g. demographic composition of organizational units, transparency of organizational processes and procedures, etc.) to stated goals and objectives for internal and external oversight of AADPRT's diversity, equity and inclusion efforts.

+7. Strategize how to better support AADPRT members in their home institutions and organizations around issues of diversity, equity and inclusion.
+8. Liaise with the Diversity and Inclusion and IMG Committees.

+9. Liaise with AADPRT Consultant, Dr. Kenneth Hardy, annually.

+10. Chair to sit on Executive Council to provide regular reports on progress.

-Past-President and Past-Past President
+Past President and Past-Past President

-Member of the Steering Committee, member of Executive Council, and advisor to the president.
-Usually chairs the Nominating Committee.
+Member of the Steering Committee, member of Executive Council, and advisor to the President.
+Usually Chair of the Nominating Committee.

 President

-As AADPRT's chief executive officer, the president presides over Executive Council and Steering Committee meetings as well as the annual business meeting and other member meetings as necessary.
-The president sees that all orders and resolutions of the Executive Council and of standing committees and other committees of the association are carried into effect.
-The president has the power to appoint specific members of the Executive Council to serve as the Steering Committee to offer advice and assist in their duties.
+As the Chief Executive Officer of the AADPRT, the President presides at each meeting of the members of the Association and at each meeting of the Executive Council.
+The President sees that all orders and resolutions of the Executive Council and of standing committees and other committees of the Association are carried into effect.
+The President has the power to appoint specific members of the Executive Council to serve as the Steering Committee to offer advice and assist in their duties.

 President-elect

-Assists the president in their functions and heading the Awards Committee for the Annual Meeting
+Assisting the President in their functions and heading the Awards Committee for the 2023 annual meeting

 Presidential Appointee

 At the service of the President

 Program Chair

 Responsible for planning of upcoming AADPRT Annual Meeting.

-Program Chair-elect

-Member of Program Committee.
-Duties as assigned by program chair.
+Program Chair-elect Serve as program chair elect.

 Psychotherapy Committee

+Background

 All psychiatrists should be competent in a variety of forms of psychotherapy.
 An indepth understanding of patients' mental life enhances a psychiatrist's ability to develop and manage the therapeutic alliance, conceptualize complex presentations and provide the comprehensive care that is required by people suffering from mental illness.
-A solid grounding in psychotherapy enhances every aspect of the psychiatrist's interactions with patients.
-Many psychiatry residencies, however, have limited psychotherapy training resources or have faculty members with limited experience in training and supervising psychotherapy skills.
+A solid